Family Travel Insurance

 InsureandGo’s domestic travel insurance provides cover for families for a wide range of unfortunate travel incidents, such as needing to cancel your trip before departure (for qualifying reasons), cutting your trip short (for qualifying reasons), expenses incurred from travel delays, lost or stolen luggage, delayed luggage, personal liability, and rental car excess depending on the level of cover you select.

 Common exclusions in travel insurance for your family

 While we try to provide as much comprehensive coverage as possible for our family, there are a few exclusions to be aware of.
-We encourage our customers to read the Product Disclosure Statement (PDS) that applies to your chosen type of policy.
+We encourage our customers to read the Product Disclosure Statement (PDS) and Target Market Determination (TMD) that applies to your chosen type of policy.

 You must be in Australia at the time of purchasing your travel insurance as we are unable to offer you new or different insurance while you already started your trip.
 You may, however, be eligible to extend the dates of your existing cover if you contact us during your travels.